Academic Transformation FAQs

 • and signaling a greater integration of research, assets and innovation in these areas.

 The feasibility team was tasked with assessing the viability of establishing core competencies as “a set of intellectual, personal and social/emotional proficiencies that all students should develop in conjunction with a set of curricular or learning priorities.”
 The team found that implementing core competencies across Drexel’s undergraduate programs will support greater curricular alignment and provide differentiating skills that will more clearly define a Drexel education.
-Through a collaborative process, a working group will develop the core competencies as well as the structure in which they will be implemented.

-The core competencies will directly align with Drexel’s strategic differentiators and longstanding strengths, preparing students to thrive in any professional setting.
+The core competencies directly align with Drexel’s strategic differentiators and longstanding strengths, preparing students to thrive in any professional setting.
 Students will have the opportunity to achieve different mastery levels in the core competencies, which will thread throughout their time at Drexel.

 We expect these changes to our academic structure to improve our research standing and lay a better foundation to take on the biggest challenges our society faces.
-We maintain national recognition in the Carnegie Classification of Institutions of Higher Education, with a designation as an “R1 Doctoral University: Very High Research Activity” one of the 39 private higher education institutions to hold this distinction.
+We maintain national recognition in the Carnegie Classification of Institutions of Higher Education, with a designation as an “R1 Doctoral University: Very High Research Activity” and one of the 39 private higher education institutions to hold this distinction.
 By making structural changes, we will remove barriers to interdisciplinary team formation as well as streamline and improve research administration, resulting in more opportunities for our research community.
 Importantly, the academic transformation will strengthen Drexel's ability to attract and retain top students and faculty and to secure the institution’s future as a leading, experience-driven research university that meets pressing areas of societal need.

 The accomplishments of our alumni remain a testament to Drexel’s legacy of excellence.
 These changes are designed to enhance future academic programs and the student experience, while strengthening the University’s position as a leader in higher education and experiential learning.
 The Office of Institutional Advancement and the Alumni Board of Governors are committed to maintaining regular communication with alumni through email and other forms of outreach during this transformation.
 If you have any questions, please direct them to alumni@drexel.edu.